H0BB5/hobbsify/README.md

 ### Postgres DB is hosted on Google Cloud
 * Normally wouldn't include .env file but to run locally it is in here with the access credentials

+#### State

+Management using easy-peasy library as lightweight alternative to Redux.

+#### React Howler
+Component to handle the song timelines similar to Web Audio API & HTML Player only with more controls for UI (wish it was a hook but couldn't find anything that exists)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).